456th Bombardment Group: Raids on Ploieşti and oil production

 Beginning 8 July, the first crews of the 456th completing the 50 missions required for a combat tour by the Fifteenth Air Force began returning to the United States.
 The last crew among the original 68 to be lost in combat went down on 20 July.

 The last of 19 missions against Romanian oil production occurred 18 August.
-Missions of the Oil Campaign of World War II continued against at Odertal, Germany (Zdzieszowice); Moosbierbaum and Vienna, Austria; Brux, Czechoslovakia; and Blechhammer, Poland, with 26 bombers lost on 23 missions.
+Missions of the Oil Campaign of World War II continued against at Odertal, Germany (Zdzieszowice); Moosbierbaum and Vienna, Austria; Most, Czechoslovakia; and Blechhammer, Poland, with 26 bombers lost on 23 missions.
 Bombing of German lines of communication, particularly marshalling yards and railroad bridges, remained a priority to the end of the war.

 After August 1944 the 456th did not lose another aircraft to fighter defenses, but losses continued to accumulate from anti-aircraft fire.
 In the remaining nine months of operations 43 bombers were lost, most to flak.
 Three or more bombers were lost on five missions, including 11 November, when three planes crashed into the Adriatic after being recalled from a mission.
 In February 1945, the 456th began flying two missions per day, termed Red and Blue.

 The last combat loss in the group occurred on 25 April 1945, at Linz, Austria.
 The following day, while General of the Army Henry H. Arnold, commanding general of the USAAF, was visiting the base, the 456th flew its last mission of the war against a transportation depot at Tarvisio, Italy, and scored a bombing accuracy of 100%, matched by only one other group in Europe (the 467th Bomb Group, also a B-24 unit, of the Eighth Air Force had accomplished it on 13 April 1945).